Cost Transfers for Sponsored Projects

 Reviewing Authority for Cost Transfers Involving Sponsored Projects

-Review of cost transfers involving sponsored project worktags and supporting justification is completed by a post-award grant accountant in Sponsored Projects.
-Additional review is conducted by the research compliance program manager in Sponsored Projects when required.
+Review of cost transfer requests involving sponsored project worktags and supporting justification is completed by a post-award grant accountant in Sponsored Projects.
+Additional review is conducted by the research compliance program manager in Research Administration as needed.

 Sponsored Projects is authorized to reject cost transfers involving sponsored project worktags that do not meet the criteria contained in this policy or would be questionable under federal or other regulations and statutes or by the terms and conditions of a sponsor award.